About

 What this site does NOT do

-- Solve arbitrary spots on demand — we serve a fixed pre-trained blueprint.
+- Solve arbitrary spots on demand — we serve a fixed pre-trained solve.

 - Support open sizes other than 7 bb yet — other sizings are on the roadmap.